ShipraD25/clicky-game/README.md

 # Clicky-Game
-This is a memory game in which user has to click on an images to gain points.
+This is a memory game in which user has to click on an image to gain points.
 The deck is shuffled everytime the user clicks a card.
 The catch is to not repeat any card otherwise you loose and game starts over.
 This is my first react app.
 ### App-Demo
 ![app-demo](https://media.giphy.com/media/js6NBhYYeHC2fQ1Srz/giphy.gif)